-In this post, I am providing some important parameters to tunning PostgreSQL for better performance.
+In this post, I am sharing few important parameters for tunning the PostgreSQL for better performance.

-But still sometimes, we are not getting good performance so at that time we should look at PostgreSQL Server level configuration and parameters.
+But sometimes, we are not getting the good performance so at that time we should look at PostgreSQL Server level configuration and parameters.

-You can set this all parameter in postgresql.conf file.
+You can set all parameters in postgresql.conf file.

 We can configure the maximum number of client connections and this is very important because every connection requires memory and other resources.

-PostgreSQL can handle some hundred connections, but if we are planning for thousands connections, we should use some connection pooling mechanism to reduce overhead of connections.
+PostgreSQL can handle some hundred of connections, but if we are planning for thousands of connections, we should use some connection pooling mechanism to reduce overhead of connections.

 Instead of big shared memory pool, PostgreSQL has a separate process for each database connection.
 PostgreSQL uses this dedicated memory area for caching purpose, so its provide lots of performance gain in your system.

 If we have more loads, we can set large values for shared_buffers.